The Honourable Kim Beazley AC

 HONORARY NON-VOTING ADVISORY BOARD MEMBER

-The Honourable Kim Beazley AC is the 33rd Governor of Western Australia.
+The Honourable Kim Beazley AC was the 33rd Governor of Western Australia.

 Prior to being installed as Governor on the 1st May 2018, Mr Beazley had dedicated almost three decades to a career in Federal Parliament, representing the WA seats of Brand and Swan.